craftcms/docs/docs/5.x/reference/field-types/matrix.md

 ### Actions

-Each block has a menu that provides access to additional controls…
+Each block (or card) has a menu that provides access to additional controls, depending on the context…

 ![A nested entry’s action menu](../../images/fields-matrix-ui-nested-entry-actions.png)

-…and the Matrix field itself includes options to **Collapse all blocks** <Since ver="5.8.0" feature="The “Collapse all blocks” action on Matrix fields" /> and **Copy all entries**:
+…and the Matrix field itself includes options to **Collapse all/selected blocks** <Since ver="5.8.0" feature="The “Collapse all blocks” action on Matrix fields" /> and **Copy all/selected entries**:

 <img src="../../images/fields-matrix-ui-actions.png" alt="A Matrix field’s action menu in an element form">